Mendocino Coast Botanical Gardens: History

 The Gardens were founded in 1961 by Ernest and Betty Schoefer.
 For the next 16 years, the Schoefers managed the garden as a private enterprise.
-In 1978, the property was sold to 3 investors who, in 1980 sold it to another group of investors who formed Garden Land Partners (GLP) as a limited partnership.
+In 1978, the property was sold to three investors who, in 1980 sold it to another group of investors who formed Garden Land Partners (GLP) as a limited partnership.

-In 1982, the California Coastal Conservancy provided a grant of $232,000 to the Mendocino Coast Recreation and Park District (MCRPD) to acquire 12 acres of the original 47 acre garden, an access easement over 5 acres of coastal bluffs, and an easement for 25 parking spaces adjacent to Highway One.
-This 12-acre property was leased to Mendocino Coast Botanical Gardens Preservation Corporation (MCBGPC), a 501-C-3 non-profit corporation, which continues to manage and operate the Botanical Gardens.
+In 1982, the California Coastal Conservancy provided a grant of $232,000 to the Mendocino Coast Recreation and Park District (MCRPD) to acquire 12 acre of the original 47 acre garden, an access easement over 5 acre of coastal bluffs, and an easement for 25 parking spaces adjacent to Shoreline Highway.
+This 12-acre property was leased to the Mendocino Coast Botanical Gardens Preservation Corporation (MCBGPC), a 501(c)(3) non-profit organization, which is responsible for its management and day-to-day operations.

-In 1988, when the remaining 35 acres of the original gardens came on the market, the Mendocino County Board of Supervisors and MCRPD asked the Coastal Conservancy to consider funding acquisition of the additional land to be added to the gardens.
+In 1988, when the remaining 35 acre of the original gardens was available for purchase, the Mendocino County Board of Supervisors and MCRPD asked the Coastal Conservancy to consider funding acquisition of the additional land to be added to the gardens.
 In June 1988, the Coastal Conservancy gave a $50,000 grant to MCRPD for preparation of a detailed Master Plan for the Gardens.
-This work was carried out by consultants, Coastal Conservancy staff, the Gardens Board of Directors, volunteers and Garden staff.
-The resulting plan was the Mendocino Coast Botanical Gardens Coastal Restoration Plan.
+The result was the Mendocino Coast Botanical Gardens Coastal Restoration Plan, presented to the Coastal Conservancy on June 22, 1990.

-The Master Plan was presented to the Coastal Conservancy on June 22, 1990.
 In June 1991, the Coastal Conservancy reached a unanimous decision to provide a grant of two million dollars to the MCRPD to purchase the remaining 35 acres held by GLP.
-The Mendocino Coast Botanical Gardens was restored to the original 47 acres, with title held by Mendocino Coast Recreation and Park District with strict conditions that: "The real property is being acquired to accomplish the purposes of the Mendocino Coast Botanical Gardens Restoration Plan, adopted by the Conservancy on June 22, 1990.
+This restored the Gardens to its original 47 acres, with the title held by Mendocino Coast Recreation and Park District under strict conditions that read:"The real property is being acquired to accomplish the purposes of the Mendocino Coast Botanical Gardens Restoration Plan, adopted by the Conservancy on June 22, 1990.
 These purposes include protection of the natural and man-made resources of the Botanical Gardens, preservation of public access, and expansion of recreational opportunities."
-Responsibility for management and operations was assigned to Mendocino Coast Botanical Gardens Preservation Corporation (MCBG) to which the property was leased for $1/year for 25 years (through 2016).
+MCRPD in turn agreed to a 25-year lease of the property to Gardens Preservation Corporation for $1/year, ending in 2016.